OpenSextant/SolrTextTagger/QUICK_START.md

 We'll go with some Geonames.org data in CSV format.
 Solr is quite flexible in loading data in a variety of formats.
 This [cities1000.zip](http://download.geonames.org/export/dump/cities1000.zip) should be almost 7MB file expanding to a cities1000.txt file around 22.2MB containing 145k lines, each a city in the world of at least 1000 population.
-We'll load it later.

 ````
 curl -X POST --data-binary=@/path/to/cities1000.txt -H 'Content-type:application/csv' \